 The Indiana Department of Environmental Management (IDEM) Governor’s Awards for Environmental Excellence are Indiana’s most prestigious environmental recognition awards.
 They are reserved for the most innovative, sustainable, and exemplary programs or projects that positively impact Indiana’s environment and demonstrate measurable environmental, economic, and social benefits.
 The selection process is highly competitive, and only one award per category will be presented during a ceremony in September annually.
-The 2020 Awards Program will open in January 2020, accompanied by a webinar online to educate potential nominees on the nomination requirements and process.
+The 2020 Awards Program will open on January 27 2020, accompanied by a webinar online to educate potential nominees on the nomination requirements and process.

 Any Indiana citizen, business, nonprofit organization, school, university, or government agency may submit a nomination or be nominated for the award.
 For a program or project to be eligible, it must have been:

 - • Fully implemented/finalized in 2018 or 2019 or for long term projects (i.e. those initiated prior to 2018) finalized by 2019.

 - Performed voluntarily (not the result of federal or state mandates, regulations, or enforcement decrees).

 - Provide quantifiable data to support the nomination.

 - Have a positive reputation for environmental health and safety (unresolved compliance issues or enforcement actions involving the nominee or its parent company may eliminate a project from consideration for the award).